新聞中心

 Sealed lead-acid (SLA) batteries have easy maintenance, a low self-discharge rate, and low cost compared to other rechargeable chemistries.
 The main disadvantage of SLAs is their low energy density, which makes them bulky and heavy.

 Pure lead/tin SLAs are suitable for cyclical applications like scooters and wheelchairs, as well as outdoor applications and others that require wide operating temperature ranges.
-Lead/calcium batteries are typically found in standby power systems or applications requiring a low-cost power source.
+Lead/calcium batteries are typically found in standby power s or applications requiring a low-cost power source.

 This chart compares energy densities for various primary and rechargeable battery chemistries.